informalsystems/hermes/guide/src/commands/queries/client.md

 DESCRIPTION:
     Query the client state

-FLAGS:
+OPTIONS:
+        --height <HEIGHT>    The chain height context for the query

+REQUIRED:
         --chain <CHAIN_ID>      Identifier of the chain to query --client <CLIENT_ID>    Identifier of the client to query

-OPTIONS:
-        --height HEIGHT         The chain height which this query should reflect
 ```

 __Example__